Benton County man found guilty of rape

 BENTONVILLE, Ark.
-(KFTA) — A Benton County man was found guilty of rape in court, according to the Benton County Prosecuting Attorney’s Office.
+(KNWA) — A Benton County man was found guilty of rape in court, according to the Benton County Prosecuting Attorney’s Office.

 According to the prosecuting office, Tristan Tiarks was found guilty of rape.